tuanhdao/MEDLabSocial/README.md

 **How to Edit the Task to Send Triggers through the Serial Port**
 - First, you must successfully set up a serial port within your task computer and connect it with your EEG data collection computer/data collection software.
 - After setting up the system successfully, you should determine the correct serial port address.
 In Windows, you can do this by opening the Device Manager (for Windows computers) > Ports (COM & LPT).
 Note the name of the port (should be COM1, COM2, COM3).
 You can also find this in Presentation by selecting Settings > Port > Add Output Port > Find out the name of the port by clicking on the drop-down menu.
-- For each round, make the following changes in each routine:
+** For each of the 5 rounds, make the following changes in each routine:**
 - Player_voting_style routine:
 	- Disable the parallel port component (named ptp_trigger_1, ptp_trigger_2, etc.) by clicking on the component > Testing > click on "Disable Component."
 You can also delete these components altogether.
 	- Setting up triggers to be sent when participant votes:
-		- Create a new serial port component (name it ptp_trigger_s1, ptp_trigger_s2, etc. for easy recognition) by selecting "Serial Beta" in the menu on the left labeled Components and choose the I/O tab.
+	- Create a new serial port component by selecting "Serial Beta" in the menu on the left labeled Components and choose the I/O tab.
+ 		- Adjust basic serial port settings:
+   			- Name: Name the component ptp_trigger_s1, ptp_trigger_s2, etc. for easy recognition.
 			- Start of serial component: Set the start of the component to be condition instead of time (the trigger is to be sent when the computer registers a correct click) type in $click_real_1 == STARTED (including the $).
 			- Duration: Set the duration of the component to be 0.01s.
 			- Start value: Set the start value to blank.
 			- Stop value: Set the stop value to be $chr(0).
 The stop value is what the serial port will be reset to after a trigger code is done sending.
 The serial component in PsychoPy Builder mode automatically converts start and stop values to bytes using bytes(), so if you want to set specific numerical values, you must use $chr() or $str.encode('').
 Note that chr() takes numbers and str.encode('') takes a string.
+	  		- Adjust serial port hardware settings:
+	    			- Baud rate: 9600.
+	      			- Data bits: 8.
+	      			- Stop bits: 1.
+	      			- Parity: None.
+	      			- Timeout: Leave blank.
 	- Move the vote_trig code component above the new serial component by left-clicking on the component and selecting "move up."
 	- Edit the vote_trig component:  For both triggers, replace the methods used to write data to the output port:
 >.setData()
 with
-    > .write(bytes(chr()), 'utf8')
+>.write(bytes(chr()), 'utf8')
+- Cop_vote routine:
+	- Edit the thumb_trigger code component:
+ 		- Delete all lines of code after line 17 (the last elif statement).
+ 	- Create a new serial port component:
+  		- Adjust basic serial port settings:
+	  		- Name: Name the component coplayer_trigger_s1, coplayer_trigger_s2, etc. for easy recognition.
+	    		- Start: Set to 0.
+	      		- Duration: 0.01 s.
+	        	- Port: Add the name of your serial port (e.g., COM4).
+	         	- Start data: $chr(cop_v_first).
+	          	- End data: $chr(0).
+          	- Adjust serial port hardware settings:
+    			- Baud rate: 9600.
+      			- Data bits: 8.
+      			- Stop bits: 1.
+      			- Parity: None.
+      			- Timeout: Leave blank.
+** Result trigger **
+- In the Result routine, disable or delete the result parallel component (named result_trigger).
+- Create a new serial result trigger component:
+	- Adjust basic serial port settings:
+			- Name: Name the component result_trigger_s1 for easy recognition.
+			- Start: Set to $text_24.status == STARTED.
+			- Duration: 0.01 s.
+			- Port: Add the name of your serial port (e.g., COM4).
+			- Start data: $chr(50).
+			- End data: $chr(0).
+	- Adjust serial port hardware settings:
+			- Baud rate: 9600.
+			- Data bits: 8.
+			- Stop bits: 1.
+			- Parity: None.
+			- Timeout: Leave blank.
+## 5. Making Changes to the Task

+-  Watch tutorials on how to use PsychoPy if needed: https://youtube.com/playlist?list=PL6PJquR5BWXllUt585cRJWcRTly55iXTm

+- There are 2 ways to make changes in the task, but **I will only discuss changes made using the Builder** due to the following reasons:
+ - If you want to run the experiment using .PSYEXP files (not .PY) files YOU MUST make all changes using PsychoPy Builder.
+	 - This means a lot of clicking which can be time-consuming, but it is much easier to navigate.
+	 - You can add code snippets as needed in Builder - the only challenge of making changes using the Builder is that you need to pay attention to the order of each components, as well as where to add different code snippets (i.e., before experiment, begin routine, etc.).
+ - However, if you are okay with running the task using a simple Python script, you can make changes to the task using the PsychoPy Coder.
+I would NOT recommend this as it will create a discrepancy between the .PSYEXP file and the .PY file.

+- A brief overview:
+- Note:
+	- The .PSYEXP file is the file that contains the Builder version of the task.
+To run the task, you should open this file and click on "Run."
+	- It is useful to also make sure to save the .PY file because these files will be able to be run using any version of PsychoPy3.
+Save these files to prevent losing the task due to corrupted .PSYEXP files.
+	- The second most important file is the Trials.xlsx file which contains all of the co-players' information.
+-  If you open the file, you will see a number of columns.
+All of these columns can be altered, but **I would pay careful attention to altering cop_vote, which is a column that contains co-players' voting patterns, as well as co-player types.**

+- **Changing co-players' pictures**:
+	- *Method 1*:
+		- Crop co-player pictures to the correct size (144 x 216 px).
+		- Overwrite the images that are in the "images" folder.
+In other words, you will retain the image names but change the image file.
+	-  *Method 2*:
+		- Crop co-player pictures to the correct size (144 x 216 px).
+		- Change the file paths in the cop_photo column to include the correct file names.

+- **Changing co-players' names, ages, hometowns, interests, schools and poll answers**:
+	- Simply change values in these columns with the new co-player profile information.
+- **Changing co-players' votes**:
+	- The cop_vote column will have a list consisting of 0s (Dislike) and 1s (Like)  and the type of the co-player.
+		- The type of the co-player simple denotes the number times a co-player will "like" the participant.
+There are 4 types with 3 co-players assigned to each.
+			- Type 1: 3 peers - 4 reject votes, 1 accept across task.
+			- Type 2: 3 peers - 3 reject votes, 2 accept across task.
+			- Type 3: 3 peers - 2 reject votes, 3 accept across task.
+			- Type 4: 3 peers - 1 reject votes, 4 accept across task.
+	- Co-player votes are set up so that the participant gets 6 likes and 6 dislikes in each round.
+It is important to keep this ratio to be congruent with the Doors task and also to make the result of the game more ambiguous.
+	- You can make edits to the order of the 0s and 1s, but I would always make sure to double-check the ratio of likes/dislikes after making any edits.

 ## 6. Output Interpretation

  - The task will write data into an excel (.csv) file, a PSYDAT file and also a log file.